Notable People

 The modern public knows Davidson largely through work on meditation and related contemplative practices, and that reputation is not invented.

 The University of Wisconsin announcement of his election to the National Academy of Medicine says he is best known for research on emotion and the brain and credits his team with pioneering imaging-based work on changes associated with psychological well-being, including early recorded changes linked to meditation and related contemplative practice.
-The Center for Healthy Minds also describes its mission as building on decades of research that bridge rigorous lab science with real-world applications.
+The Center for Healthy Minds also describes its mission as building on decades of research that bridge rigorous lab science with practical applications.

 The important point is the pairing.
 Davidson's significance lies less in proving that meditation is magical than in moving the conversation into a framework of testable neuroplasticity.
 He helped persuade both scientists and educated lay audiences that training attention and emotion might produce measurable effects, and that the right response was neither instant belief nor instant contempt, but better experiments.